ssghost/litecoinz/doc/payment-disclosure.md

 ### Experimental Feature

 This is an experimental feature.
-Enable it by launching `zcashd` with flags:
+Enable it by launching `litecoinzd` with flags:

-    zcashd -experimentalfeatures -paymentdisclosure -debug=paymentdisclosure -txindex=1
+    litecoinzd -experimentalfeatures -paymentdisclosure -debug=paymentdisclosure -txindex=1

 These flags can also be set as options in `litecoinz.conf`.